vivaria/edisonrul.ing/docs/source/cards/r/rainbow-neos.md

 ### Card Rulings

-●All three of Rainbow Neos' effects are Ignition Effects.
+*   All three of Rainbow Neos' effects are Ignition Effects.